Dynamic data attachments in XLSForm

 You can retrieve various non-media responses from a parent project and perform calculations on this linked data in a child project.
 This can be useful for retrieving baseline data, contact information, or health records in cohort studies, or for confirming or verifying previously collected data.

 We recommend using XLSForm to set up dynamic data attachments.
 For examples of parent and child projects, download sample files here and here.
+To learn how to set up dynamic data attachments in the KoboToolbox Formbuilder, see Dynamic data attachments using the Formbuilder.

 Dynamically linking projects in XLSForm